goran-subotic/vicert-slack-stats/README.md

 #Slack Statistics

 The purpose of this application is to colect users and number of messages for each user from Slack.
-The data is displayed in application home page.
+The data is displayed on the application home page.
-Application is colecting the data througth scheduled tasks.
+Application is colecting the data through scheduled tasks.
 There are two implementation of the jobs:
  - Sidekiq
  - Delayed Job